jkpubsrc/python-module-jk-cachefunccalls/README.md

 ### Explicit Calls Ignoring the a Cached Value

-Sometimes it is required to ignore a value possibly cached.
+Sometimes it is required to ignore a value that might have been cached.
 For this use the `_ignoreCache` argument if you invoke such an annotated function:

 ```python
 x = someFunction("localhost", _ignoreCache=True)
 ```

+If you specify `_ignoreCache` this will control the behaviour of the wrapper around the function to be invoked.
+If you specify `True` here the wrapper will ignore the cache (but will cache the new value returned by the invoked function).

 Contact Information